kwame-mintah/java-11-text-based-adventure-bandit-game/README.md

 Outcomes

 1. You have successfully robbed her (mask was used), you have gained 30G.
-2. You have successfully robbed her but she remembers your face, you have gained 30G (If the sheriff sees you, he will chase you)
+2. You have successfully robbed her, but she remembers your face, you have gained 30G (If the sheriff sees you, he will chase you)
 3. The old lady hits you with her bag and runs away, you are unconscious for 3 hours, you lose 10HP.